Two reception children enjoying a book in the library

 Here are just some of the ways we actively ensure every student is encouraged to have their say;

-• Student Councils: Senior and Prep run by the Year 11 Head Students and Deputies: Student Councils meet every 2 weeks and 2 students from each Form Council represent the views of their peers.
-This is not an elected role but a rotation of Reps so every student has the opportunity to present and represent.
-In addition any student can attend Student Council if they have a suggestion, question or idea which they wish to share.
+• Student Councils: Senior and Prep councils run by the Year 11 Head Students and Deputies: Student Councils meet every 2 weeks, and 2 students from each Form Council represent the views of their peers.
+This is not an elected role but a rotation of Reps, so every student has the opportunity to present and represent.
+In addition, any student can attend the Student Council if they have a suggestion, question or ideas they wish to share.
 Minutes are posted on the Student Voice Noticeboards with a ‘You Said…We Did’ section to spotlight actions and successes.
-Student Councils present their work at Governance Meetings twice a year and at phase assemblies.
+Student Councils present their work at Governance Meetings twice yearly and at phase assemblies.

 • Form Council: Each Form Class forms a Form Council to discuss the upcoming Student Council ‘hot topic’ or discussion point and AOB suggestions.
-In this way every student is encouraged to have their say, record their suggestions or questions and take part in the democratic process
+In this way, every student is encouraged to have their say, record their suggestions or questions, and participate in the democratic process.

 • Circle Time and Carpet Time in Nursery and EYFS / KS 1 for oral feedback, discussion and suggestions

-• Focus Groups These are a number of topics where Students from specific Year groups meet with the Senior Leadership Team (e.g. Behaviour, environment, catering, eco projects)
+• Focus Groups These are several groups where Students from specific Year groups meet with the Senior Leadership Team to give their feedback and suggestions on set topics. (e.g. Behaviour, rewards, environment, catering, eco projects)

 • Fortnightly Y10 Prefect Meetings with Head of Pastoral / Designated Safeguarding Lead: a forum for raising any concerns or suggestions of a Pastoral nature.

-• Fortnightly Y11 Head Student Executive Meetings with the Headmistress to discuss suggestions from Student Council, charity events, community and whole projects etc.
+• Fortnightly Y11 Head Student Executive Meetings with the Headmistress to discuss suggestions from the Student Council, charity events, community and whole projects, etc. As well as the student Executive Action Plan.

 • 1-1 conversations: Headmistress and Senior Leadership Team Open Door Policy.
-The Well Being Café is also open for Drop Ins with the Head of Prep School and Senior Pastoral Lead.
+The Well Being suite is also open for Drop-ins with the Head of Prep School and Senior Pastoral Lead.

-• Staff Recruitment: students are asked for oral or written feedback on all staff candidates following a teaching observation lesson and students also formulate questions to be asked as part of the interview process
+• Staff Recruitment: students are asked for oral or written feedback on all new staff candidates following a teaching observation lesson, and students also formulate questions to be asked as part of the interview process

-• Peer review/support (e.g. Academic Mentoring system, Learning Leaders, Nursery Play and Prep Play Leaders, Digital Leads, Eco Warriors, Wellbeing Leads, Sports Leaders, Prep School Club Leaders etc.) Any student who wears a badge at Webber is asked to ‘Walk the Walk’ and to be the eyes and ears and an advocate for their peers and younger students every day and are always ‘on duty’ to help listen and support Student Voice across all Year groups
+• Peer review/support (e.g., Academic Mentoring system, Learning Leaders, Nursery Play and Prep Play Leaders, Digital Leads, Eco-Warriors, Wellbeing Leads, Sports Leaders, Prep School Club Leaders, etc.) Any student who wears a badge at Webber is asked to ‘Walk the Walk’ and be the eyes & ears and advocates for their peers and younger students every day.
+They are always ‘on duty’ to help listen to and support Student Voice across all Year groups.

 • International Buddies: We pair up new EAL students with other same first language speakers to allow them a friendly face and a willing ear who will help to explain, translate or advocate when needed.
-This has been particularly helpful with our more recent joiners from Hong Kong who have met with new families on Tours and on their Taster Days to help to reassure and answer any questions they have about the transition process and settling in to a new curriculum and school setting.
+This has been particularly helpful with our more recent joiners from Hong Kong who have met with new families on Tours and on their Taster Days to help reassure and answer any questions about the transition process and settling into a new curriculum and school setting.
 Making them feel able to ask any questions in their home language

-• Curriculum Design (subject options at GCSE are based on what each individual Year 9 cohort selects and are highly flexible individualised and tailored to student needs and requests.
-As a result we have a high completion rate and fewer drop outs.
+• Curriculum Design (subject options at GCSE are based on what each individual Year 9 cohort selects and are highly flexible, individualised, and tailored to student needs and requests.
+As a result, we have a high course completion rate and fewer dropouts.

-• Governor involvement: twice a year student presentations to Governor and Governor meets informally with students whenever possible when they are in school on a monthly basis
+• Governor involvement: Students present to the Education Director twice a year, and they also meet informally with students whenever possible when they are in school monthly.

-• Learning Reviews: student focus groups meet with Learning Review Team to talk about learning, key priorities for the year and their school experience
+• Learning Reviews: student focus groups meet with the Bellevue Learning Review Team to talk about learning, key priorities for the year and their school experience

 • Pupil decision making; e.g. rules & guidelines; policy input, facilities & resources

-• Year 11 One to One Interview Practice with Headmistress: Year 11 students are coached and supported to be confident and able to present their skills, competencies, interest and passions and to be able to self-advocate at their post 16 interviews.
-This bespoke approach helps even the most introverted and anxious students to find their voice and tell their own unique story.
+• Year 11 One-to-One Interview Practice with Headmistress: Year 11 students are coached and supported to be confident and able to present their skills, competencies, interests, and passions and to self-advocate at their post-16 interviews.
+This bespoke approach helps even the most introverted and anxious students find their voice and tell their own unique stories.

-• Student Ambassadors: Students are invited to attend community and business events where they represent Webber and are given a platform to champion the interest and causes they feel passionately about
+• Student Ambassadors: Students are invited to attend community and business events where they represent Webber and are given a platform to champion the interests and causes they feel passionately about

 Categories: Blogs Whole School